dznes/totvs-connector-ecommerce-prisma/README.md

 - [X] Add clients backup.
 - [X] Add orders backup.
 - [X] Add orders with skus backup.
 - [X] Create client and push it into TOTVS MODA API.
+(When CPF is the same in TOTVS it updates do USER.
+Change TOTVS ENV to Production)
 - [X] Create order and push it into TOTVS MODA API.
+(Change TOTVS ENV to Production)
 - [X] Add JWT and role-based authentication to access private routes.

 ### Scheduller using Google Console